.jpg)

 -

-Arbitration: typically a binding, formal process that is similar to but replaces the full trial process, often with a panel of three chosen people to serve as private judges in your case.
+Arbitration: Typically a binding, formal process that is similar to but replaces the full trial process, often with a panel of three chosen people to serve as private judges in your case.
 This can be less expensive than trial and keeps the dispute out of the public eye.
 Arbitration is also helpful in cannabis cases where contracts can be voided for being contrary to federal law.
 It is quite likely a contract governing your dispute contains an arbitration clause requiring you to arbitrate.

 Banking